Meet the candidates: Meigs County Commissioner - Pomeroy Daily Sentinel

 Editor’s Note: As we approach the March Primary Election, The Daily Sentinel will be running articles allowing the candidates in contested races to introduce themselves and tell the voters why they are running for office.
 Each candidate is asked, in their own words, to respond to two questions — tell us about yourself and why are you running for this office — with a word limit set for each response.
 Candidate profiles are listed alphabetically.

-MEIGS COUNTY — Republican voters in Meigs County will be voting on candidates in multiple contested races, including Meigs County Commissioner.
-Candidates for the first Meigs County Commissioner seat to be decided in 2020 are Shannon and incumbent Randy Smith.
+MEIGS COUNTY — Republican voters in Meigs County will be voting on candidates in multiple contested races, including Meigs County Commissioners.
+Candidates for the second Meigs County Commissioner seat to be decided in 2020 are Gary Coleman and incumbent jimmy Will.

 Tell us about yourself: